CPD: what you need to know

 How much CPD you should do

-You can do this at any time and up to the renewal deadline of 30 November every year.
-But we encourage you not to leave recording to the last minute, as this can result in rushed or poor-quality CPD that would not meet our CPD review requirements.
+You can record CPD at any time and up to the renewal deadline of 30 November.
+But we encourage you not to leave recording to the last minute, as this can result in rushed or poor-quality CPD that would not meet our requirements.
+If you are unable to record CPD at the last minute due to unforeseen circumstances, you could risk losing your registration.

 Who should do CPD?